Vamshi-dhar/auto_ml/docs/source/api_docs_for_geeks.rst

   :param user_input_func: [default- None] A function that you can define that will be called as the first step in the pipeline, for both training and predictions.
 The function will be passed the entire X dataset.
 The function must not alter the order or length of the X dataset, and must return the entire X dataset.
 You can perform any feature engineering you would like in this function.
 Using this function ensures that you perform the same feature engineering for both training and prediction.
 For more information, please consult the docs for scikit-learn's ``FunctionTransformer``.
   :type user_input_func: function

   :param ml_for_analytics: [default- True] Whether or not to print out results for which features the trained model found useful.
-If ``True``, auto_ml will print results that an analyst might find interesting.
+If ``True``, quantile_ml will print results that an analyst might find interesting.
   :type ml_for_analytics: Boolean

   :param optimize_final_model: [default- False] Whether or not to perform GridSearchCV on the final model.
 True increases computation time significantly, but will likely increase accuracy.